1jour1vin

 "Radiant purity, striking freshness!"

-"A Blanc de Noir without dosage.
-The nose offers a bold palette of cherry, blackcurrant, and blueberry aromas, very fresh and direct.
-The palate is assertive and deep from the start, with beautiful fullness; the phenolic compounds are very present and the dry style works well here.
-Drink now or keep for two to three years."
+“A Blanc de Noir with no dosage.
+The nose offers a bold array of aromas of cherry, blackcurrant, and blueberry, very fresh and direct.
+The palate is assertive and deep from the first sip, with lovely fullness; the phenolic compounds are well-defined, and the dry style works well here.
+Drink now or cellar for two to three years.”
 (James Suckling 2025).

-Buy your Drappier Champagnes at the best price in a private sale!
+Buy Drappier Champagnes at the best prices in a private sale!

 Rated site